pawarbi/agentic-app-fabric-workshop/workshop/Agentic_Patterns/Extend_Tools.md

 Take note of the user and the trace_id number.
 We will repeat this question with the same user later.

 Now let's follow the same pattern and add a new tool to one of the agents in the current banking application.
-We will show an example below, but feel free to define and add your own customized too to the agent of your choice.
+We will show an example below, but feel free to define and add your own customized tool to the agent of your choice.

 Add below code block to the file called **agent_tools.py**: